UQRacing/gazilla/docs/Vehicle definition.md

 A vehicle is defined by the configuration parameters in the vehicle.yaml file, and some 3D models to render the car on the client side.

+Each vehicle lives in its own directory in the assets/vehicles directory.

 ## YAML config
 ### Vehicle dynamics
 Gazilla supports pluggable vehicle dynamics.
 In the vehicle.yaml config, you can define what